gatlanit/LearnAudioEffects/README.md

 # Learn-Audio-Effect
-A website that visualizes and explains the most common audio effects, allowing the user to experiment with various audio effect "chains"
+A website that visualizes and explains the most common audio effects, allowing the user to experiment with various audio effect "chains" using either built-in samples, drag and drop their own samples, or record using a microphone